profdocpizza/PyMolGridVisualiser/docs/usage.md

 ## Basic Usage

-To convert a PDB file into a PDF:
+To convert a PDB file into a grid-based PDF visualization:

 python -m src.protein_visualizer --input path/to/your/input.pdb